jonmason/meta-arm/meta-arm-autonomy/README.md

   - add 'xen' and 'ipv4' to DISTRO_FEATURES.
   - add xen backend drivers to linux kernel configuration.

+* arm-autonomy-guest: this feature activates functionalities to run as guest of an autonomy system.
+It is doing the following:
+  - add 'ipv4' to DISTRO_FEATURES.
+  - add xen frontend drivers to linux kernel configuration.
+  - add console on hvc0 during init.

 Bitbake variables
 -----------------
 Some recipes and classes in this layer are introducing variables which can be